wyatt8740/IBM3161-font/README.md

 0x7F is a checkerboard pattern, which made it easy for me to find out what the aspect ratio of each 'pixel' is on the CRT near the center of the display.

-Anyway, this repository contains a bitmap version of the font as well as a (slightly less complete) truetype version created through GNU Unifont's "tracing" program which it uses to create its truetype versions.
-The truetype covers 0x00 through 0x7F (the basic ASCII set), where I have extended the font to cover through 0xFF in the bitmap versions (I generated the truetype before I added 0x80-0xFF into the bitmap, and I don't have access to the scripts I made to convert to a truetype.
-They are too much effort for something I rarely use).
+==Licensing==

-These font files are licensed under the GNU General Public License, either Version 2 or (at your option) a later version, with the exception that embedding the font in a document does not in itself constitute a violation of the GNU GPL.
+These font files are licensed under the GNU General Public License (where applicable), either version 2 or (at your option) a later version, with the exception that embedding the font in a document does not in itself constitute a violation of the GPL.
 The full terms of the license are in GNU Unifont's [LICENSE.txt](http://unifoundry.com/LICENSE.txt).
-This license is inherited because I have based my font on GNU Unifont.
+This license is inherited because I have based my font on GNU Unifont for nearly all non-ASCII characters.

 If you wish to use only the glyphs that I created (0x00-0x7F in the truetype, or 0x00-0xFF in the bitmap), those glyphs are licensed (at your option) under the